Menard Correctional Center: Punishments

 Around 1930, punishment involved a loss of privileges.
-For more serious offenses the men are put in punishment cells, large cells located in a building to the rear of the deputies' offices.
-For some offenses men were cuffed to the bars during working hours.
+For more serious offenses, the men are put in punishment cells, large cells located in a building to the rear of the deputies' offices.
+For some offenses, men were cuffed to the bars during working hours.
 By 1931, this practice was discontinued.

 Major incidents

+1952 riot

+In late October 1952, Menard experienced a prison riot, while Illinois Governor Adlai Stevenson was campaigning for president as the Democratic Party nominee.
+Prison guards were taken hostage during the riot, which began on October 27.
+One of the demands of the 399 prisoners engaged in the riot was to speak to the governor, and Stevenson left the campaign trail to negotiate with the prisoners.
+He was given credit for ending the riot when he appeared at the prison on October 31, backed up by an overwhelming show of force, and delivered the prisoners an ultimatum.

+There had been a previous uprising on September 22.
+A month later, prisoners took a prison lieutenant and six guards as hostages when a more serious riot broke out.

+Stevenson, backed up by between 100 and 200 state troopers, stood inside the prison yard and delivered the ultimatum over the prison public address system.
+He said, "We are going into the cells with state police armed with guns and with whatever force necessary." while the state troopers fired shots into the cell blocks held by the prisoners before entering the parts of the prison under the control of the rioters.
+All seven guards were recovered unharmed.

+Later incidents

-In the 1970s, a significant increase in inmate population, not only at Menard but also around the country, may have been the cause of two incidents during the time.
+In the 1970s, a significant increase in inmate population, not only at Menard but also around the country, may have been the cause of two incidents during that time.
 In May 1973, thirty-eight inmates took over the commissary and held a guard hostage for sixteen hours.
 In May 1974, sixty inmates held four guards hostage, this time demanding congregation rights in the prison yard and several changes in administrative procedures.

-In March 1994, Menard was in the news when 24-year-old Michael Blucker took the state to court after contracting HIV when in the prison.
+In March 1994, Menard was in the news when 24-year-old Michael Blucker took the state to court after contracting HIV while in the prison.
 Blucker stated that prison staff helped gang members rape him.
 Although the juries found the staff not to be liable, the case uncovered problems of sexual assault and gang activities within the prison.

 There were two deaths of prisoners who were housed in solitary confinement with other prisoners inside their cells.
-Circa 2004, 28-year-old Corey Fox, who was serving a life sentence for murder, killed 22-year-old Joshua Daczewitz, a person from a Chicago suburb who was convicted of arson and robbery.
+Around 2004, 28-year-old Corey Fox, who was serving a life sentence for murder, killed 22-year-old Joshua Daczewitz, a person from a Chicago suburb who was convicted of arson and robbery.
 On November 29, 2014, David Sesson killed Bernard Simmons; the two were also placed in a solitary confinement cell together.